 - a During all single dry years, no RWS system-wide shortages are in effect. - b During multiple dry years, no RWS system-wide shortages are in effect until years 4 and 5 at 2045 levels of demand.
-During those years, a 10% system-wide shortage is in effect. - c Total wholesale demands correspond to projected purchase requets shown in Table 4-3.
-It is assumed that projected Wholesale Customer demands are limited to the Supply Assurance of 184 mgd.
-The 184 mgd assumes that San Jose and Santa Clara remain temporary, interruptible customers. - d Procedures for RWS allocations and the WSAP are described in Section 8.3.
+During those years, a 10% system-wide shortage is in effect. - c Total wholesale demands correspond to projected purchase requests shown in Table 4-3, including those of the Cities of San Jose and Santa Clara. - d Procedures for RWS allocations and the WSAP are described in Section 8.3.